-1. Apply for a state extension.
+- 1. Apply for a state extension.
 To apply for a state extension, file Arizona Form 204 by April 15.
 See Form 204 for details.
-You do not have to attach a copy of the extension to your return when you file, but make sure that you check box 82F on page 1 of the return.
-If you must make a payment, use Form 204, or visit www.aztaxes.gov to make an electronic payment.

-You may use your federal extension (federal Form 4868).
+You do not have to include a copy of the extension with your return when you file, but make sure that you check box 82F on page 1 of the return.
+If you must make a payment, use Arizona Form 204, or visit www.AZTaxes.gov to make an electronic payment. - 2.
+Use your federal extension (federal Form 4868).
 File your Arizona return by the same due date.
-You do not have to attach a copy of your federal extension to your Arizona return, but make sure that you check box 82F on page 1 of the return.
+You do not have to include a copy of your federal extension with your Arizona return, but make sure that you check box 82F on page 1 of the return.